isomerpages/pa-moca/_our-community/The Hills RN.md

 play and make lasting connections together as a community.</p>
 <p>The Residents' Network is here to promote neighborliness, harmony and
-cohesiveness amongst the residents and establishments within the area bounded by Orchard Road, Prinsep Street, Selegie Road, and Rochor Canal Road.</p>
+cohesiveness amongst the residents and establishments within the area bounded by Orchard Road, Prinsep Street, Selegie Road, and Rochor Canal Road.
-<p>‍<a href="https://www.facebook.com/TheHillsRN" rel="noopener noreferrer nofollow" target="_blank">https://www.facebook.com/TheHillsRN</a>
+<br><a href="https://www.facebook.com/TheHillsRN" rel="noopener noreferrer nofollow" target="_blank">https://www.facebook.com/TheHillsRN</a>
 </p>